MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/labels.md

 ## Add labels to an account

 To use labels, first add them to your account.
 You may add a maximum of 100,000 labels to an account.
 To add a label, use the [createLabel](../reference/AdsApp.md#createlabel-string-name-string-description-string-backgroundcolor-) method.
 The method takes as input the label's name, description, and background color.

 The name is required but the description and color are optional.
 The name is case sensitive, cannot exceed 80 characters, and must be unique within the account.
-Although the color is optional, if you don't specify it, a random color is chosen for you.
+Although the color is optional, if you don't specify it, the service chooses a random color for you.
 You may specify the color using a three-byte hexadecimal number in the form #RRGGBB (for example, CB0400) or one of the 16 known color names such as red, yellow, and aqua.
-You can use the description to document the label's use if the name isn't descriptive enough.
 If you specify a color, you must specify a description, but it may be an empty string.

 The following example, shows three ways to call the `createLabel` method.